The capital city of Malta

 As the home of the Knights the city features many fine buildings and although some were lost during the bombings of the Second World War, there are enough left to impress any tourist.

 Situated in the heart of this bustling city is St. John's Co-Cathedral with its impressive interior offering a glimpse of a bygone time.
-The Archeological Museum gives you an idea of just how important Malta has always been as a settlement, and Upper Barrakka Gardens offers a wonderful view of the breathtaking Grand Harbour.
+The Archaeological Museum gives you an idea of just how important Malta has always been as a settlement, and Upper Barrakka Gardens offers a wonderful view of the breathtaking Grand Harbour.
 All of these sites and many more are within easy walking distance allowing the English Language Student the chance to experience the historical and cultural life of Malta.

 A World Heritage site, the city has a lively open-air market as well as many shops along the famous Republic Street.
-(See shopping for more details)
+(See shopping for more details).

 The National Museum of Archaeology